ncsa/hydro_documentation/docs/source/containers.rst

 Containers
 ==============

+Containerization is a modern software packaging and execution technology that allows scripts and executables to be distributed with not only libraries and other dependencies, but a complete Linux operating system environment.
+Unlike virtual machines, which run a separate kernel on virtual processors, containerized applications share the same kernel as the host and therefore suffer practically no overhead.

 The Hydro cluster supports containers via `Apptainer <https://apptainer.org/>`_ (formerly Singularity), which is similar to Docker but specialized for traditional HPC environments.